icytin/openhierarchy1.2_open-eplatform1.0.0/README.md

 1. Window -> Preferences -> XML -> XSL -> Validation.
 Switch all to ignore and click apply

 #### How to resolve "The type javax.servlet.http.HttpServletRequest cannot be resolved."?
+... uhm

-#### "The project was not built since its build path is incomplete.
-Cannot find the class file for javax.servlet.http.HttpServletRequest..."?
+#### What does "The project was not built since its build path is incomplete.
+Cannot find the class file for javax.servlet.http.HttpServletRequest..." means?
 Check properties of the project and make sure the tomcat is selected for that project

 ....